 I’ll be there in 5 minutes.
 If not, read this again. — Text message

 Because the Father of Lies knows how to catch people like you and me.
-He even has a specific strategy to do it.
-Consider this analogy borrowed from Andrew Farley’s The Naked Gospel:
+He even has a specific strategy.
+Consider this analogy from Andrew Farley’s The Naked Gospel:

 Although not actually physical, the “power of sin” is much like a parasite that has found its way inside your body.

-Lord Jesus, I know the truth about who You are in me.
-Today, by the power of Your Spirit and the truth of Your Word, enable me to identify the lies of the evil one that I have accepted as if they are coming from me.
+Lord Jesus, by the power of Your Spirit and the truth of Your Word, enable me to identify the lies of the evil one that I have accepted as if they are coming from me.
 I do not want to be a slave to this power of sin.
 Free me to follow You through grace and truth.
 Amen.

 Taken from Pete’s 365-day devotional book Experiencing LIFE Today.